elbeardmorez/nixTools/increments/README.md

   -dm, --dump-matches PATH  : copy search matches to PATH
                               (default: matches)
   -ac, --auto-clean  : automatically clean dump targets (no prompt!)
+  -dfp, --diff-format-paths  : format paths in any incremental diffs
+                               generated to the standard
+                               'a[/PATH]/FILE' 'b[/PATH]/FILE pair.
+                               by default, PATH is stripped, and FILE is set to the latter of the diff pair's names. see environment variable below
+                               for overrides
   -dfg, --diff-format-git  : add git mailinfo compatible headers to
                              diff files
   -dnp, --diff-numeric-prefixes  : prefix diff number to file name